TrevorSundberg/apt-lock/README.md

 `docker run --rm --entrypoint cat yourimage /apt-lock.json > ./apt-lock.json`

+Now if you run build the image again:

+`docker build -t yourimage .`

+You should see apt-lock installing specific deterministic versions that it read from the last install:

+`apt-lock: Installing package 'g++:amd64=4:7.3.0-3ubuntu2.1'`

 Note that running `apt-get update` no longer breaks determinism because the `apt-lock.json` will be preserved between runs.
 If you delete `apt-lock.json`, it will be as if you did a brand new updated installation.

 # limitations